Dejan Cukić: Solo career (1988–present)

 In 2001, Cukić released Kalendar (Calendar), also recorded without Spori Ritam Band, his first album to feature all songs authored by himself.
 The album was produced by Mirko Vukomanović and featured Nikola Čuturilo, Vidoja Božinović (of Riblja Čorba) and Željko Markuš on guitar, Uroš Marković on guitar and keyboards, Nenad Stefanović "Japanac" on bass guitar, Branko Isaković on acoustic guitar, Ana Đokić (of Orthodox Celts) on violin and other musicians.
 The song "U snovima" ("In My Dreams") was a duet recorded with singer Tedora Bojović.
 The album included two bonus tracks, a cover of The Rolling Stones song "(I Can't Get No) Satisfaction", featuring Bajagić, Žika Milenković and Riblja Čorba frontman Bora Đorđević, and a cover of The Beatles song "Strawberry Fields Forever", featuring St. George String Orchestra.
 On 16 November 2002, Cukić, backed by Spori Ritam Band, held a concert in Belgrade's Sava Centar, the recording of which was released the following year on the live album DC & SRB @ SC.
 The band's new bass guitarist Peđa Milanović debuted on the album.

 In summer of 2007, Cukić presented his new single "Kud me vetar doziva" (Where the Wind Calls Me) at Music Festival Budva.
 The song appeared on the studio album Ubrzanje!
 (Acceleration!), released in 2008.
 The album featured several producers – Mirko Vukomanović, Vlada Negovanović, Voja Aralica, Ted Yanni, Predrag M. Milanović and Kornelije Kovač, some of which also authored part of the songs.
-As it's predecessor, Ubrzanje! included two bonus tracks, a cover of Azra song "Obrati pažnju na poslednju stvar" ("Pay Attention to the Last Tune") and a different version of "Zauvek mlad"—a cover of Bob Dylan's "Forever Young"—than the one appearing on Divlji med – Pesme Boba Dilana.
+As its predecessor, Ubrzanje! included two bonus tracks, a cover of Azra song "Obrati pažnju na poslednju stvar" ("Pay Attention to the Last Tune") and a different version of "Zauvek mlad"—a cover of Bob Dylan's "Forever Young"—than the one appearing on Divlji med – Pesme Boba Dilana.

 In 2013, Cukić released the compilation album Priče o ljubavi (Stories About Love), in order to celebrate 25 years of solo career.
 The album included two new songs, "Prava ljubav" ("True Love") and "Priča o ljubavi" ("Story about Love"), the latter co-authored with Nikola Čuturilo.
 On 22 October 2015, Cukić reunited with the original members of his first band Tilt, for a performance at the Mikser club in Belgrade, organized in order to mark the start of the Belgrade Rock Museum initiative.
 In July 2017, in order to celebrate 30 years of solo career, Cukić released the single "Od šanka do šanka" ("From Bar to Bar"), a cover of a song by singer-songwriter Andrej Šifrer.